-At the DEA, Hank discusses a truck explosion that occurred on the Mexican border, which he speculates is the work of the Cartel.
-Before he can get to work on finding out what motivated this attack north of the border, he receives a phone call concerning Walt being arrested.
+At the DEA, Hank discusses a truck explosion that occurred on the Mexican border, which he speculates is the work of the cartel.
+Before he can get to work on finding out what motivated this attack north of the border, he receives a phone call about Walt's arrest.
 Hank goes to pick up Walt, who apologizes to the arresting officer before confiding in Hank that Skyler was divorcing him and not letting him see his own children.

-Saul meets Walt at his apartment, where he learns that Skyler is now privy to his illicit enterprise.
-Saul assures Walt that he has nothing to worry about: Skyler can't afford to tell the authorities about Walt cooking meth because she and her children would suffer from the backlash, and their house would be confiscated.
-Besides, push to come shove, Saul says, Walt could relocate, find a new wife, and resume his operations.
+Saul meets Walt at his apartment, where he learns that Skyler is now privy to his meth cooking enterprise.
+Saul assures Walt that he has nothing to worry about: Skyler can't afford to tell the authorities about Walt cooking meth because she and her children (as well as Hank's DEA career) would suffer from the blowback, and their house would be confiscated.
+Besides, if push comes to shove, Saul says, Walt could relocate, find a new wife, and resume his operations.
 Walt, however, adamantly refuses to cook any more meth, leaving Saul worried about his own bottom line.
-As he leaves, he calls Mike, whom he hired to help Jesse avoid a drug bust following Jane's death, to help him keep an eye on the White residence...
+As he leaves, he calls his PI Mike, whom he hired to help Jesse avoid a drug bust following Jane's death, to help him keep an eye on the White residence...

 Back at the White residence, Marie and Hank have come over for dinner with Skyler and Junior.
 Junior calls Skyler out on her treatment of Walt, claiming his eyes were red from crying when he came in late to school and calling her a bitch.
 As Hank and Marie leave, Hank mentions his suspicion about Walt having an affair, but Marie isn't sure that's the case; she claims that Skyler would've confided in her about it if that was the case.